Best PlayStation Now games for PS5, PS4 and PC

-The future of gaming could very well be in the cloud, as Google’s Stadia and Microsoft’s Project xCloud suggest.
-But it’s also part of the present, with services like PlayStation Now and Xbox Game Pass.
+The future of gaming could very well be in the cloud but it’s also part of the present, which is why it's time to round-up the best PlayStation Now games for PS4 and PC.

 PlayStation Now’s selection of games incorporates a number PlayStation 2, PlayStation 3 and PlayStation 4 classics, as well as a whole bunch of hidden or forgotten gems.
 We’ve picked a selection of nine games that you should seek out as soon as you sign up.
 Sony offers a free trial for new subscribers.